avnet-iotconnect/iotc-python-examples/SAMA5D27_Basic_Demo/README.md

 * To get started making an IoTConnect account, you can contact our team at info@iotconnect.io

 ## Step 2: Sign in to IoTConnect Account
-* This demo uses IoTConnect on AWS.
+* This demo uses IoTConnect on Azure.
 * An IoTConnect account is required to continue with this guide.
 If you need to create an account, a free 2-month subscription is available.
 Please follow the [Creating a New IoTConnect Account](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) guide and return to this guide once complete.

 ## Step 3: Import a Template for Your Device